 Tabs are created on a page every time you press the [Tab] key while you are in a document.
-If you look at the ruler at the top of the document you will notice faint marks evenly spaced along the bottom of the ruler.
-These indicate tab markers.
 Every time you press the [Tab] key, a space will be inserted that will extend to the next available tab marker.
 Normally these are placed 1.27 centimetres apart, but you can create your own tab markers in any position you choose.
 You can also choose how text will line up with a tab marker you have created.